developer-zebra/developer-zebra-site/src/emdk-for-android/6-6/mx/index.md

         url: componentmgr
         description: 'The ComponentMgr allows you to configure the state and usage of specific subsystems on the device, such as Ethernet.'
         icon: /mx/icons/ethernet.png
+      - title: Condition Manager
+        url: conditionmgr
+        description: 'The Condition Manager allows an administrator to check for one or more conditions on a device before taking some action or checking for additional conditions.'
+        icon: /mx/icons/mx.png
       - title: Display Manager
         url: displaymgr
         description: The DisplayMgr allows you to control the display screen on the device.
         icon: /mx/icons/displaymgr.png
+      - title: Ethernet Manager
+        url: ethernetmgr
+        description: 'Ethernet Manager is used to administer settings for devices connected to a network through an Ethernet-equipped cradle.'
+        icon: /mx/icons/mx.png
+      - title: File Manager
+        url: filemgr
+        description: 'The File Manager (FileMgr) allows an application to manage files for the device, for example to download a file from a server to the device, or to copy a file or folder from one area of the device to another and delete the original.'
+        icon: /mx/icons/mx.png
+      - title: Personal Dictionary Manager
+        url: personaldictionarymgr
+        description: 'The Personal Dictionary CSP (PersonalDictionary) is used to administer changes to the custom word repository used by Zebra's Enterprise Keyboard.'
+        icon: /mx/icons/mx.png
       - title: Power Manager
         url: powermgr
         description: 'The PowerMgr allows you to perform power-related actions on the device, such as putting it into Sleep mode.'